 We know it can be frustrating to answer basic questions about your skills and then add it to your resume, but recruiters are doing it for your benefit.
 They know that if they don't correctly put where you have had this experience send your resume won't get past the gatekeepers and over to the hiring manager.

 If you get back to the recruiter with a couple minutes to chat and answer those questions you will have the benefit of knowing you are hitting all the marks described in the job description.
-As an added bonus, your staffing agency will l have an updated resume on file that is correctly updated.
+As an added bonus, your staffing agency will have an updated resume on file that is correctly updated.

-Understanding what's inside a recruiter's head may not always seem simple, but it's easier then you may think.
+Understanding what's inside a recruiter's head may not always seem simple, but it's easier than you may think.
 In the end, we all share the same goal of getting you placed into the right contract.
 This insight into these three common conversations recruiters have with you will let you stop trying to read between the lines and focus on your business.